hgwood/java8-streams-and-exceptions/README.md

----
-title: Experimenting with Java 8, streams and exceptions
-date: 2014-02-20 12:04
----

-The stream API, being FP-inspired, doesn't play with exceptions very well.
+Java 8's new Stream API, being FP-inspired, doesn't play with exceptions very well.

-For example let's say we want to map a set of URI strings to URI objects:
+For example, let's say we want to map a set of URI strings to URI objects:

 ```java
 uriStrings.stream().map(URI::create).collect(toList());